BUDAPEST TO THE BALTIC

 Jūrmala | Latvian National Opera

 Just a short drive from Riga, the seaside resort town of Jūrmala has long been a favoured summer retreat.
 Today, it is equally celebrated for its remarkable collection of historic wooden villas, built between the late 19th and early 20th centuries in an eclectic mix of Art Nouveau, National Romantic and Classicist styles.
 On our guided tour today, we explore the town’s tree-lined streets and picturesque boulevards, pausing to admire the intricate woodwork, decorative carvings and pastel colours that define Jūrmala’s unique architectural character.
 These villas, once summer homes for the Baltic elite, offer a glimpse into a bygone era of leisure and refinement by the sea.
 We then gather for a farewell lunch at a beachside restaurant, enjoying the coastal setting and reflecting on the journey we’ve shared.
-Returning to Riga in the afternoon, our tour concludes with an evening performance at the Latvian National Opera (schedules permitting).
-Set within a grand neoclassical building from 1863, the opera house offers a memorable and fitting finale to our time together.
+Returning to Riga in the afternoon, our tour culminates with a performance at the Latvian National Opera.
+Dating from 1863 and long at the centre of Latvia’s musical life, this grand neoclassical building provides the setting for Offenbach’s The Tales of Hoffmann, his final and most celebrated opera.
+Drawing on fantastical stories by the German writer E.T.A.
+Hoffmann, the work follows a poet’s search for love through a series of imaginative and often tragic encounters, brought to life through some of the most memorable music in the French operatic repertoire.
 Overnight Riga (B, L)

 • Day 17 | Saturday 17 October